droopy-d/Windows-Local-Administrators/README.md

 .DESCRIPTION
 ------------------------
-Generates a CSV report with users members of the local Administrators group from all domain member Windows servers Requires to be executed from a domain controller, or a member server with Active Directory module enabled
+Generates a CSV report with users members of the local Administrators group from all domain member Windows servers.
+Requires to be executed from a domain controller, or a member server with Active Directory module enabled.

 .AUTHOR
 ------------------------